Optimize Pro has been deprecated.

 best configuration that works for your cost and duration preferences.

-Often you find that since the metrics are not linearly related, there are some points that give a bigger boost in duration at a similar cost, so it is useful to explore all of the options to find the best one for you.
+You might often find that because the metrics are not linearly related, some points give a bigger boost in duration at a similar cost.
+In this scenario, you might explore all of the options to find the best one for you.

-Once you have chosen an optimized configuration, click on the point to display the parameters to use in the application manifests.
+After you have choose an optimized configuration, click the point to display the parameters to use in the application manifests.

 Remove the Experiment

 To clean up the data from your experiment, simply delete the experiment.
-The delete will cascade to the associated trials and other Kubernetes objects:
+The deletion will cascade to the associated trials and other Kubernetes objects: